scipy-latinamerica/scipyla2017-web/tracks/elect.en.md

 ******************************************************************
 ## Latin American workshop on Python, Electric Engineering and Control

-Researchers and entrepreneurs will meet in Havana to cover the potential of smart-grid technologies, robotics, AI and similar technologies to implement disruptive applications, emphasizing on explaining how Python helped them to achieve a competitive advantage.
+Researchers and entrepreneurs will meet in Varadero to cover the potential of smart-grid technologies, robotics, AI and similar technologies to implement disruptive applications, emphasizing on explaining how Python helped them to achieve a competitive advantage.

 ## Official languages